 Useless Cup Warmer

-The Infuser maximises on space and so converts the top of the machine into an intentionally designed cup warmer.
-However, the sad truth is that this cup warmer is pathetic and so we almost always opt instead to heat our cups with the hot water dispenser (needless to say this is a bit of a pet peeve!).
+The Breville Infuser bes840xl maximises on space and so converts the top of the machine into an intentionally designed cup warmer as do many other espresso machines.
+However, the sad truth is that this cup warmer is rather pathetic unless you want to wait forever.
+We almost always opted instead to heat our cups with the hot water dispenser.

 Less than satisfactory Drip Tray

 The removable Drip Tray on the Infuser is both too small and lacks functionality.
-We probably end up emptying the drip tray after every two or three coffees which can be a pain.
-Even more irritating is that almost without exception water will have leaked into the storage container which sits behind the drip tray (for which reason we never use this for storage).
+We probably ended up emptying the drip tray after every two or three coffees which can be a pain.
+Even more irritating is that almost without exception water had leaked into the storage container which sits behind the drip tray (for which reason we never used this for storage).

 Cannot extract and steam simultaneously